CTCycle/XREPORT-radiological-reports-generator/assets/docs/TAURI_PACKAGING_PLAYBOOK.md

   - ensure `build_with_tauri.bat` resolves `node.exe` and exports its folder in `PATH` before `npm ci`/`npm install`.
 - `tauri:build:release` fails
   - inspect `npm run tauri:build:release` logs in `XREPORT/client`.
+- icon generation fails
+  - verify `XREPORT/client/public/favicon.png` is a real square PNG, not a renamed JPEG or another format.
+- rebuilt app still shows the old icon in Windows Explorer
+  - verify the built `.exe` was replaced, then rename the file, move it to a new folder, or refresh Windows icon cache because Explorer can keep stale icon cache entries for the same path/name.
-- portable app remains on startup splash for a long time
+- portable/installed app remains on startup splash for a long time
-  - desktop v2 uses a workspace-local `.venv`; it does not reuse v1 runtime state even if v1 has already run.
+  - desktop v2 first looks for an existing `.venv` in discovered valid workspaces; when one is available it is reused.
+  - if no reusable `.venv` exists, runtime is created under a writable root (`<workspace>` when writable, otherwise `%LOCALAPPDATA%\com.xreport.desktop\runtime`).
-  - first launch may still spend minutes on `uv sync` because `torch`/`torchvision` are large.
+  - first launch may still spend minutes on `uv sync --frozen` because `torch`/`torchvision` are large.
-  - verify the app can write `<workspace>/.venv` and `<workspace>/.uv-cache`.
+  - verify the app can write `<runtime-root>\.venv` and `<runtime-root>\.uv-cache`.
 - app starts but cannot reach backend
   - verify `XREPORT/settings/.env` host/port values and firewall rules.